NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 whatever it's hanging from, it'll let the quad spin freely without twisting the monofilament.

+I recommend the Kreh Loop (https://www.netknots.com/fishing_knots/non-slip-loop-knot) to tie your monofilament to the wooden dowels.
+It will create a small loop that will not close when you remove the monofilament from the dowel, so you can slip it back on again later.
+The improved clinch know (https://www.netknots.com/fishing_knots/improved-clinch-knot) is a good choice for tying monofilament to the 'eye' of the spinner.

 The PID loop is different for yaw than it is for roll and pitch: Rather than controlling the yaw angle, you are controlling the yaw rate.
 This means can just use the gyroscope output directly.
 Neutral on the yaw stick should